creising/CueServer-Client/README.md

 you're new to Gradle, here are a couple of common commands to get you started.
 All commands should be run from the root directory.

+`./gradlew build`: Compiles all code and runs the unit tests.
+`./gradle javadoc`: Generate Javadoc.
-`./gradlew build`: compiles all code and runs the unit tests `./gradlew clean`: removes the build directories `./gradlew cli:installApp`: creates a JVM application along with libs and OS specific scripts.
+`./gradlew clean`: Removes the build directories.
+`./gradlew cli:installApp`: Creates a JVM application along with libs and OS specific scripts.
 Once this command is run, the application can be found in:
-`cli/build/install/`
+`cli/build/install/`.

 ####Dependencies

 The client library has the following dependencies:

 * Google's guava v18.0